Florida Fleet Insurance for 10+ Business Vehicles

 This page is for businesses with larger vehicle schedules and transportation-heavy operations.
 If you need basic commercial auto coverage for one or two vehicles, start with the commercial auto page instead.

-- 10+ business vehicles
+- Service, contractor, delivery, distributor, and mixed-use schedules with 10+ business vehicles

 The 10th vehicle changes the conversation